 7. Always stand behind the team

 Great coaches motivate their team players and stand behind them even during the matches to keep them positive.
-Instead of shouting on them during a mess.
+Instead of shouting at them during a mess.
 Similarly, it is your responsibility to support your agents even when on a live call using a Supervisor Desktop.
-Also, there are various built-in gadgets available with agent desktop that can support them to make the best of calls and exceptional customer experience, such as
+Also, there are various built-in gadgets available with agent desktops that can support them to make the best of calls and exceptional customer experience, such as

 Knowledge Base Gadget– It is a repository of product and process information that helps agents in guiding customers during the call.